sn0wF1eld/sn0wt3ch/pages/sn0wSt0rm.md

 Each generic source has the following arguments:

 - `:name` - the name of the step;
 - `:conf` - Only present in the generic implementation of Source.
 Used to hold specific values used by the transformation function.
 - `:tx` - the transactional configuration, check above to see how to configure it.
 - `:connects-to` - this specifies a vector of steps where the output of this step's execution is directed.
 Each step should be specified as a string.
 - `:type` - this is used in case we have a predefined source type (an external library for instance) that was previously implemented.
 If this is not present, then it will try to check if a custom function(x-fn) is present to use as a source;
 - `:poll-frequency` - the poll frequency for the source.
 How long should it wait to run the source function again;
   Needs `time-unit`
 - `:time-unit` - the time unit to be used (m, s, ms, us, ns);
 - `:threads` - the number of threads used to run this source (default is 1);
 - `:fns` - as explained above, needs to be a map of key/function.
 The source, particularly needs `:x-fn` and `:v-fn`.
   These are mandatory, the first one is the function that needs to be executed at the specified frequency, and should have an arity of 2, first argument should be the thread number, and second one should be conf.
 The second one is the validation function, and takes a single argument, conf and outputs a vector of validation messages, if the vector is empty, it means that the configuration is valid.
+- `:await-for-termination-time` - the time to wait for the threads started by this step to stop
+- `:editable` - st0rmwatch3r only, configures whether or not the values gathered by this step are editable in the ui or not.

 ## Grinders Configuration

 Each generic Grinder has the following arguments

 - `:name` - the name of the step;
 - `:conf` - Only present in the generic implementation of Source.
 Used to hold specific values used by the transformation function.
 - `:tx` - the transactional configuration, check above to see how to configure it.
 - `:connects-to` - this specifies a vector of steps where the output of this step's execution is directed.
 Each step should be specified as a string.
 - `:type` - this is used in case we have a predefined source type (an external library for instance) that was previously implemented.
 If this is not present, then it will try to check if a custom function(x-fn) is present to use as a source;
 - `:poll-frequency` - the poll frequency for the source.
 How long should it wait to run the source function again;
   Needs `time-unit`
 - `:time-unit` - the time unit to be used (m, s, ms, us, ns);
 - `:threads` - the number of threads used to run this source (default is 1);
 - `:fns` - as explained above, needs to be a map of key/function.
 The source, particularly needs `:x-fn` and `:v-fn`.
   These are mandatory, the first one is the function that needs to be executed at the specified frequency, and should have an arity of 3, first argument should be the thread number, and second one should be conf and the last one should the value that is going to be grinded.
   The second one is the validation function, and takes a single argument, conf and outputs a vector of validation messages, if the vector is empty, it means that the configuration is valid.
+- `:await-for-termination-time` - the time to wait for the threads started by this step to stop
+- `:editable` - st0rmwatch3r only, configures whether the values gathered by this step are editable in the ui or not.

 ## Enrichers Configuration

 Each generic Enricher has the following arguments

 - `:name` - the name of the step;
 - `:conf` - Only present in the generic implementation of Source.
 Used to hold specific values used by the transformation function.
 - `:tx` - the transactional configuration, check above to see how to configure it.
 - `:connects-to` - this specifies a vector of steps where the output of this step's execution is directed.
 Each step should be specified as a string.
 - `:type` - this is used in case we have a predefined source type (an external library for instance) that was previously implemented.
 If this is not present, then it will try to check if a custom function(x-fn) is present to use as a source;
 - `:poll-frequency` - the poll frequency for the source.
 How long should it wait to run the source function again;
   Needs `time-unit`
 - `:time-unit` - the time unit to be used (m, s, ms, us, ns);
 - `:cache-poll-frequency` - the pool frequency in milliseconds at which the cache is refreshed.
 Needs `:cache-time-unit`
 - `:cache-time-unit` - the time unit to be used by the cache (m, s, ms, us, ns);
 - `:threads` - the number of threads used to run this source (default is 1);
 - `:fns` - as explained above, needs to be a map of key/function.
-The source, particularly needs `:x-fn`, `:v-fn` and `c-fn`.
+The source, particularly needs `:x-fn`, `:v-fn`and `c-fn`.
   These are mandatory, the first one is the function that needs to be executed at the specified frequency, and should have an arity of 4, first argument should be the thread number, and second one should be conf, the third one should the value that is going to be enriched and finally the last one is the cache.
   The second one is the validation function, and takes a single argument, conf and outputs a vector of validation messages, if the vector is empty, it means that the configuration is valid.
   The last function is the cache function, takes no arguments, and its output is meant to replace the current cache value.
+- `:await-for-termination-time` - the time to wait for the threads started by this step to stop
+- `:editable` - st0rmwatch3r only, configures whether the values gathered by this step are editable in the ui or not.

 ## Sinks Configuration

 Each generic Sink has the following arguments

 - `:name` - the name of the step;
 - `:conf` - Only present in the generic implementation of Source.
 Used to hold specific values used by the transformation function.
 - `:tx` - the transactional configuration, check above to see how to configure it.
 - `:connects-to` - this specifies a vector of steps where the output of this step's execution is directed.
 Each step should be specified as a string.
 - `:type` - this is used in case we have a predefined source type (an external library for instance) that was previously implemented.
 If this is not present, then it will try to check if a custom function(x-fn) is present to use as a source;
 - `:poll-frequency` - the poll frequency for the source.
 How long should it wait to run the source function again;
   Needs `time-unit`
 - `:time-unit` - the time unit to be used (m, s, ms, us, ns);
 - `:threads` - the number of threads used to run this source (default is 1);
 - `:fns` - as explained above, needs to be a map of key/function.
 The source, particularly needs `:x-fn` and `:v-fn`.
   These are mandatory, the first one is the function that needs to be executed at the specified frequency, and should have an arity of 3, first argument should be the thread number, and second one should be conf and the last one should the value that is going to be sinked.
   The second one is the validation function, and takes a single argument, conf and outputs a vector of validation messages, if the vector is empty, it means that the configuration is valid.
+- `:await-for-termination-time` - the time to wait for the threads started by this step to stop
+- `:editable` - st0rmwatch3r only, configures whether or not the values gathered by this step are editable in the ui or not.

 ## Jobs Configuration